 Melrose Abbey, now a ruin, is one of Scotland’s most beautiful sites in my opinion, the drive to get there was pretty as well.
 When King Robert the Bruce was dying he requested that his heart be taken into battle, as he was unable to go on crusade.
 His wish was granted and his heart now lies in an unopened lead casket in Melrose Abbey.

 Look for Loch Ness monster

 We went on a tour in the Scottish Highland looking for Nessie in Loch Ness.
-The beauty of Scotland lies in its vast green pastures, mountains and lochs.
-The Highland scenery was the highlight of our trip.
+The beauty of Scotland lies in its vast green pastures, mountains, and lochs.
+While we didn’t make it all the way to the Isle of Skye, seeing the shaggy highland cows, vast scenery was the highlight of our trip.

 A visit to the Hogwarts Academy location

 If you have kids or young adults who love Harry Potter you will have to do the Day trip to Alnwick Castle in Northumberland.
 It was the setting for Hogwarts Academy in the Harry Potter movie series and also Robin Hood.
 The kids had fun taking the castle Harry Potter tour, they even had broomstick training for the kids.
 We drove through the stunning scenery of the Scottish Borders and the town of Berwick-upon-Tweed.

 See other things to do in Scotland and book the tours

 We stayed in a spacious two-bed room luxury serviced apartment at Old Town Chamber.
 The kids had their own upstairs loft area with a bedroom, attached bathroom, and views of the city.
 We had a nice balcony, a cozy living and dining space, and a small but stunning kitchen fitted out with appliances, like a washer-dryer, fridge, and dishwasher.